ruslashev/elfcat/readme.md

        $ cargo install elfcat
        $ elfcat path/to/file

-2. How does it look like?
+2. What does it look like?

-   This is how the following small example ELF file looks like:
+   This is what the following small example ELF file looks like:

    http://ruslashev.github.io/elfcat/hello_world.html